navvya16/Interrogate/README.md

-# Interrogate
-Question and Answer Platform-interrogate
+Question and Answer Platform - interrogate